[i carry your heart with me(i carry it in]

 i carry your heart(i carry it in my heart)

-Before we became a mothers, we never really understood true love, the deep, often terrifying love that appeared the first moment we laid eyes on you.
+Before we knew you, we never really understood true love, the deep, often terrifying love that appeared the first moment we laid eyes on you.
 Our hearts would never be the same.

 We soon knew joy, but we also experienced staggering fear.
 The world is a scary place.
 We wanted to protect you from the trolls that lurked under every bridge, but quickly learned we couldn’t smash every monster, and it broke our mother hearts bit by bit.

-It is our fate, motherhood.
+It is our fate.
 We were meant to hold your hands and sing you songs and rock you to sleep.
 We were meant to worry and fret when you stepped out into the world.
 We were meant to love you.

-The secret of motherhood isn’t really a secret.
+The secret isn’t really a secret.
 We do the best we can.
 We falter, doubt, and make missteps, but our hearts are full of you, our babies.

 “i carry your heart(i carry it in my heart)”